tristantudorof/excel_coffee_sales_dashboard/README.md

 Data gathering,

-The Orders sheet has columns F through M where the data is not populated.
-The data sits in the other tables, and we will have to use XLOOKUP to get our data.
+The Orders sheet includes columns F through M that are initially unpopulated.
+All of the missing information exists across the other reference tables, so I use lookup functions primarily VLOOKUP and INDEX/MATCH to retrieve and fill in the data.

-The missing data includes Customer Name, Email, Country, Coffee Type, Roast Type, Size, Unit Price, and Sales.
+The missing fields are: Customer Name, Email, Country, Coffee Type, Roast Type, Size, Unit Price, and Sales.

-The Customers sheet contains all customer data.
-The primary or unique key for the sheet is the customer_id, which links to individual customers.
+The Customers sheet stores all customer-related information.
+Its primary (unique) key is customer_id, which is used to identify each customer and link their details back to the Orders sheet.

-The Products sheet has the primary key product_id, which has information on specific coffees.

-I started by going back to the Orders sheet and gathering customer data using VLOOKUP.

-I wrote 3 formulas to populate Customer Name, Email, and Country.

-Then I used INDEX MATCH to gather the product data.

-INDEX MATCH is dynamic, so I wrote a single formula to populate all of the columns.
+The Products sheet contains product information.
+Its primary key, product_id, corresponds to each type of coffee and provides the details needed to complete the order records.

+I began by returning to the Orders sheet and pulling in the customer information.
+To do this, I used VLOOKUP to populate the fields for Customer Name, Email, and Country.
+These three formulas reference the customer_id in each order and return the associated customer details from the Customers sheet.

+Next, I used INDEX/MATCH to retrieve the product-related data.
+Because INDEX/MATCH is dynamic and flexible, I was able to write a single formula that could be copied across multiple columns to fill in Coffee Type, Roast Type, Size, Unit Price, and Sales from the Products sheet.

+This approach created a fully populated Orders table using clean, formula-driven lookups across the dataset.

 # VLOOKUP